The Defeat of the Winograd Schema Challenge: Overview of Other Collections of Winograd Schemas

-\subsubsection{Winograd Schema Challenge in other languages.}
+\subsection{Winograd Schema Challenge in other languages}

 While the inspiration and original design of the challenge was in English, translations into other languages exist.
-(As far as we have found, the WSC is the only commonsense benchmark or dataset that exists in any language other than English.)
 Amsili and Seminck~(\citeyear{Amsili2017WSCfrench}) translated the collection of $144$ Winograd schemas into French, and $285$ original Winograd schemas were translated into Portuguese by~\citet{Melo2020WSCportugese}.
 Authors of French and Portuguese translation both report having to make some changes to the content to avoid unintended cues, such as grammatical gender.
 In the case of Portuguese, $8$ sentences had to be dropped, as no appropriate translation could be found.

 Translations to Japanese\footnote{\url{http://arakilab.media.eng.hokudai.ac.jp/~kabura/collection_katakana.html}} and Chinese\footnote{\url{https://cs.nyu.edu/faculty/davise/papers/WinogradSchemas/WSChinese.html}} are available on the official web page of the challenge.
 A second translation into Chinese, ``Mandarinograd'',\footnote{\url{https://gitlab.com/vanTot/mandarinograd/}} is reported in \citep{Bernard2020Mandarinograd} together with an account of the difficulties involved in the translation process.